nicholasphilo/gettingandcleaningdata/CodeBook.md

 ## Tidy Variables

+The variables saved in the merged and tidied data set are:

-**subject**: the study volunteers aged 19-48 from 1:30 **activity**: values of "STANDING", "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "LAYING" which represent the task the volunteers where undertaking.
+**subject**: the study volunteers aged 19-48 from 1:30

+**activity**: taked the value of "STANDING", "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "LAYING" representing the task the volunteers were undertaking.